JCBucio/amphora-health-genomics-challenge/README.md

 This project is written in Jupyter Notebooks that follows an specific order to be run.
 Below is the tree of the structure of the notebooks:

-src
+src/
- ┣ tmp
+├── 0_preprocessing.ipynb
- ┣ 0_preprocessing.ipynb
+├── 1_data-augmentation.ipynb
- ┣ 1_data-augmentation.ipynb
+├── 2_split-and-training.ipynb
- ┣ 2_split-and-training.ipynb
+├── 3_evaluate-model.ipynb
- ┣ 3_evaluate-model.ipynb
+├── main.ipynb
- ┣ main.ipynb
+├── tmp/
- ┗ utils.py
+└── utils.py

 To make possible the processing of all the notebooks from a single file I am using the [papermill](https://papermill.readthedocs.io/en/latest/) package.
 Each notebook accomplish a different task from the ones defined above.
 They are separated as follows: